 Mr. Warlick’s emphasis is negotiating workable custody and visitation arrangements that protect the child’s interests while providing a workable agreement for both parents.

 If the parents cannot agree on terms of custody, mediation may be required before the matter can be litigated.

-The court determines child support based on a percentage of income, according to statutory guidelines.
-Our firm ensures that the court has accurate information about the other spouse’s income and expenses.
+Following changes to Illinois law that went into effect in July of 2017, child support payments paid by a non-custodial parent to a custodial parent will be determined based on both parents' incomes and each parent's amount of parenting time and parental responsibility.
+Our firm ensures that the court has accurate information about the both spouses' incomes and expenses.
 We also represent clients in court actions regarding enforcement of child support payments.